 Goats from the Xuhai region are unique to Jiangsu, China.
 These popular animals are descendants of wild goats that once roamed Eastern Europe and Southwest Asia.
 They are ruminant animals and are closely related to sheep.

-Learn More: Afs.okstate.edu
+Learn More: Oklahoma State University

 30. Xenopeltis Unicolor

-The smooth scales of the xenopeltis unicolor snake glisten beautifully in the light.
+The smooth scales of the Xenopeltis unicolor snake glisten beautifully in the light.
 It also goes by the names “iridescent earth snake”, and “sunbeam snake”.
 It easily glides through muddy railroads as it forages for tiny lizards and frogs.

 Learn More: Snake Tracks